 Day 3: Explore the Museums of Nairobi

-If you didn't visit it on your day of arrival, after lunch you'll head out to the Karen Blixen Museum.
-The house was built in 1912 by Swedish Engineer Ake Sjogren, and was bought by Karen and her husband in 1917.
-Their marriage failed, but Karen lived in this house until 1931, when she returned to Denmark.
-Learn more about her life and work at this museum.
+If you didn't visit on your day of arrival, you'll head out to the Karen Blixen Museum after lunch.
+The house, built in 1912 by Swedish engineer Ake Sjogren, was bought by Karen and her then-husband in 1917.
+Learn more about the Danish author's life and work inside the museum.

 Day 4: Visit the Homeland of the Kikuyu People

-Today you'll visit an important pilgrimage site for many Boy Scouts and Girl Guides.
-If you were a Scout or a Guide in your own youth, you won't want to miss this place!
+Today, you'll visit an important pilgrimage site for many Boy Scouts and Girl Guides.
 Lieutenant-General Robert Stephenson Smyth (Baden-Powell) was the founder and Chief Scout of the Global Boy Scouts Association and Girl Guides.
 The Baden-Powell Museum is located along the Nyeri-Kamakwa Road.
-Not far away is the Baden-Powell Information Center and Graveyard, where he was buried, together with his wife.
-The graveyard is a national monument, and a very important site for the Boy Scout Association and Girl Guides.
+Not far away is the Baden-Powell Information Center and Graveyard, where he was buried alongside his wife.
+The graveyard is a national monument.

 Chat with a local specialist who can help organize your trip.

-Day 6: Tour the Kariandusi Prehistoric Site in the Rift Valley
+Day 6: See the Kariandusi Prehistoric Site in the Rift Valley

-Today you'll shift gears and drive down to a prehistoric site at Rift Valley, where you'll learn why Africa is nicknamed the "cradle of humankind".
+Shift gears today—literally—and drive down to a prehistoric site in the Rift Valley, where you'll learn why Africa is nicknamed the "cradle of humankind."
 The Early Stone Age in Africa extended from about 2.6 million years ago to 280,000 years ago.
-This was when the most well-known human ancestors were evolving: Australopithecus Afarensis, Paranthropus Boisei, Homo Habilis (the "Handy Man"), and Homo Erectus.
+This was when the most well-known human ancestors were evolving: Australopithecus Afarensis, Paranthropus boisei, Homo Habilis (the "Handy Man"), and Homo Erectus.
 Learn more about this period of history and this region of Kenya's significance to the world at the Kariandusi Prehistoric Site, then continue to Naivasha for your overnight stay.

 Days 7-8: Visit Amboseli National Park

-The name "Amboseli" comes from a Maasai word meaning "salty dust", and it is one of the best places in Africa to view large herds of elephants up close.
-Nature lovers can explore five different habitats here, ranging from the dried-up bed of Lake Amboseli, wetlands with sulfur springs, the savannah, and woodlands.
+The adventure continues at Mt.
+Kilimanjaro!
+Although the mountain is located in Tanzania, beautiful photos of the mountain can be taken from the Kenyan side.
+The view from Amboseli National Park is particularly amazing, as you'll discover during your two days at the park.
+This is also one of the best places in Africa to view large herds of elephants up close.
+Nature lovers can explore five different habitats here, ranging from the dried-up bed of Lake Amboseli to wetlands with sulfur springs, dry savannah, and picturesque woodlands.

 Day 10: Explore the Lumo Conservancy

-From Tsavo West you'll travel to the Lumo Community Wildlife Sanctuary, bordering Tsavo West.
+From Tsavo West, you'll continue to the Lumo Community Wildlife Sanctuary, bordering Tsavo West.
 The sanctuary preserves a unique ecosystem rich with wildlife, encompassing one of Africa’s most ancient elephant migratory corridors and an important breeding site for lions.
-This area was also a World War I battlefield, where the so-called Ice Cream War took place (and thus named because the troops practically melted in the sun!)

-Day 11: Birdwatching at the Taita Wildlife Conservancy
+Day 11: Birdwatch at the Taita Wildlife Conservancy

-Bird lovers are in luck today, as you travel to the Taita Wildlife Conservancy, home to over 300 species.
-Some birds that you'll see are the marsh warbler, river warbler, red-backed shrike, thrush nightingale, common whitethroat, and African eagles.
+Bird lovers are in luck today!
+You'll travel to the Taita Wildlife Conservancy, home to over 300 species.
+Some birds you'll see include the marsh warbler, river warbler, red-backed shrike, thrush nightingale, common whitethroat, and African eagle.
 In the evening you'll get particularly good views of eagles.
 In the company of sharp-eyed guides, you're guaranteed to see a variety of birds here.